ALTIBASE/Documents/Manuals/Tools/Altibase_release/eng/Altibase 3rd Party Connector Guide.md

 ##### 4.2 Register JDBC Driver Manually

-Users can manually register JDBC driver files.
-To do this, click on the [ Driver Settings ] located at the bottom of the Altibase connection settings window.
+Users can manually register Altibase JDBC driver files.
+To do this, click on the [ Driver Settings ] located at the bottom of the 'Connect to a database' window.

 ![connect4_eng](media/DBeaver/connect4_eng.png)